WebDevStudios/constant-contact-forms/readme.txt

 = 2.19.0 =
 * Added: Domain comparison for current site and stored token's original site.
 Will disconnect the current viewed install if mismatched, in order to preserve original connection pairing.
+* Fixed: Invalid nested paragraph markup in settings pages.
+* Fixed: adjust shortcode "copy" button if not on HTTPS, handles compatibility with browser clipboard API.

 = 2.18.0 =
 * Added: Revised refresh process to be more permissible of failures that are not expired refresh token related.
 Thanks JoeyYax.